 Attention: Never create digital backup copies from rental DVDs!!!

-Follow the steps below to decrypt new & protected DVD to digital formats without DVD read/decode error.
+Download WinX DVD Ripper on Windows 11/10/8/7/XP or MacOS, install and launch it on your desktop.
+Then go through the rundown of guides to decrypt new & protected DVD to digital formats without DVD read/decode error.

 Disclaimer: Digiarty Software does not advocate ripping copy-protected DVDs for any commercial purpose and suggests referring to the DVD copyright laws in your countries before doing so.